-Directions: This form must be completed within the first 2 weeks of the semester in order to obtain the NURS 298 project schedule number.
-Turn the signed form into the nursing school office and they will provide the assignment schedule number for you to register on-line for the project.
+Directions: This form must be completed within the first 2 weeks of the semester to obtain the NURS 298 project schedule number.
+Submit the signed form to the Graduate Program Coordinator and the School of Nursing Staff will provide the schedule number for you to register on-line for the project.